zibz0017/QuartzVault/content/Halacha/Pesach/Bedikas Chametz.md

 #### Non-Jewish Tenant
 1. A Jew does not need to destroy the chametz of a non-Jewish tenant.[^148]
 #### If the Jew Did not Destroy the Chametz
-1. If the Jew did not destory the chametz, after Pesach, he may return it to the goy and get hanna from the chametz.[^149]
+1. If the Jew did not destory the chametz, after Pesach, he may return it to the goy and get hannah from the chametz.[^149]
 #### Goy Places Chametz on Jew's Property Against the Jew's Will
 1. If this occurred before Pesach or on chol hamoed, the Jew must put it behind a wall (assuming the Jew can't get rid of it) [[#How to Keep the Chametz|as discussed]].[^150]
 2. If it was on Pesach, then the Jew covers it with a keli {<span style="color:rgb(255, 0, 0)">add link</span>}.[^150] (I am not sure why the Jew can't bring a wall (like a mechitza) to block the chometz.
 Perhaps this is because this wall is considered to have halachic significance and so that would be considered building a wall, similar to the halachos of boneh on shabbos (Siman 315 Sif 1 with Sif Katans {<span style="color:rgb(255, 0, 0)">add link</span>}.[^47])